olivierfriard/boris_docs/index.rst

 Exporting events data
 =====================

-The coded events can be exported in various format (**Observations** > **Export ?**):
+The coded events can be exported in various formats:

 Export events
 -------------------------------------

+**Observations** > **Export events**

-This function will export the events of selected observations in TSV, XLS or ODS formats.
+This function will export the events of selected observations in TSV, CSV, ODS, XLSX, XLS or HTML formats.
+If more observations are selected BORIS will ask for a directory to save the various files.
 These formats are suitable for further analysis.

 .. image:: export_events.png